CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## User Interface and Login

-To access SD Desktop you need a CSC account, a CSC project and service access to SD Destkop and to Allas (CSC cloud storage solution).
+To access SD Desktop you need **a CSC account, a CSC project and service access to SD Destkop**.
+To import (or download)  encrypted sensitive data to SD Desktop you need  service access to Allas (CSC cloud storage solution).
 Login is possible with user identity federation systems (ELIXIR AAI, Haka or Virtu ) or with a CSC account at https://anvil-test.sd.csc.fi/guacamole/#/ using any modern web browser.

-All the project members belonging to a specific CSC project can access the same computing environment (or Virtual machine, VM) in SD Desktop.
-Currently, it is possible to launch only one VM for one CSC project.
+***All the project members belonging to a specific CSC project can access the same computing environment (or Virtual machine, VM) in SD Desktop.*** Currently, it is possible to launch only one VM for one CSC project.
 Each CSC project has its own virtual private computing environment and each computing environment (or VM) is isolated from other projects or CSC accounts.

 !!!
 Note: It is the project manager or group leader responsibility to review the list of members belonging to a project frequently in MyCSC and verify who can access the data present in the project using SD Desktop or SD Connect.
 Remove the project members that do not need to have access to the data when their contribution is no longer needed.

+!!!Note: Users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***

 **Step1.
 Launching the computing environment (or VM)**